 Caregivers are some of the most important people in the lives of senior.
 With families who are busy, live far away, or no family at all, seniors depend on caregivers for a wide range of services.
 Whether it’s checking their medication or simply sitting down to be their friend and companion, caregivers provide essential services.
 Take a look at a few “Must Do’s” for all caregivers.

-As people age, it may become increasingly difficult to complete simple tasks such as washing and bathing.
+As people age, it may become increasingly difficult to complete simple personal care tasks such as washing and bathing.
 Without being able to bend over, some seniors can’t wash their legs, or reach sections of their back.
 Getting to the grocery store may be difficult for more limited seniors and food preparation may no longer be possible.
 A good caregiver can not only take care of the shopping and assist with the hygiene, but monitor both to ensure that their senior is on the right path to health.

 It’s not just the grocery store that a senior may have trouble accessing.
 There is also the doctor’s office, the drugstore, and shopping for fun.
 Caregivers commonly find themselves providing transportation as a main service for seniors.